 This makes it seven days.
-Then, at least one day is required in Leh for acclimatization.
-So, overall in just 8 days, you can cover Manali Leh Highway, Srinagar Leh Highway and Leh town only.
+Then, you need at least one day is required in Leh for acclimatization.
+So, overall in just eight days, you can cover Manali Leh Highway, Srinagar Leh Highway and Leh town only.

-Now, at least three days is required to travel for sightseeing to Nubra Valley and Pangong Tso using the direct route from Shyok village.
+Now, at least three days are required to travel for sightseeing to Nubra Valley and Pangong Tso using the direct route from Shyok village.

 Q3.
 How do I plan my Ladakh trip by air?